-These new washer stacks are being double sorted at the factory.
+As before, the new washer stacks are being double sorted at the factory.
 They are first sorted by measured height.
 Secondly, each stack with bolt is sorted by measured engagement force.

-Because of this, we have been able to widen the range of stack heights that provide an acceptable clutch 'hit'.
-The stacks in each stack of three will measure within 0.05mm (0.002").
+The stacks in each set of three will measure within 0.05mm (0.002").